bbqkees/ems-esp-domoticz-plugin/README.md

 ## To Do List
 - Add the solar/mixer module devices.
-- Add support for the DS18B20 temperature sensors.

 ## Credits
 This plugin was based on the beta version version created by [Gert05](https://github.com/Gert05)